RULES

 Lift, Clean, and Place: You may choose to lift clean and place your ball thru the green, (within one scorecard length; approx. 1 ft.) no closer to the hole during all seasons.

 Ground under Repair: Areas of the course that have NO grass may be played as “ground under repair” whether marked as such or not.
+Ball can be moved to an area with grass no closer to the hole with no penalty.

 Sand Trap: Any player, whose ball comes to rest in a footprint or other previously existing irregularity, may without penalty, lift his ball and rake the area.
 The ball must then be replaced as near to the spot from which it was lifted as possible.
 If the ball had indented the sand originally, i.e. fried egg, plugged, etc., it must be pushed into the sand approximately the same amount as before it was lifted.
 The ball may not be cleaned in the process of lifting and replacing.
 Members of the player’s group shall be advised of the need for the above action and will serve as the final authority for approving or disapproving.